SadiyaSamreen117/awscloud/terraform/variables-terraform.md

 In the above example

-- variable is used to declare an input variable named 'example_var'
+- variable is used to declare an input variable named `example_var`.
-- 'description' provides a human-readable description of the variable.
+- `description` provides a human-readable description of the variable.
-- 'type' specifies the data type of the variable (e.g., string, number, list, map, etc.).
+- `type` specifies the data type of the variable (e.g., string, number, list, map, etc.).
-- 'default' provides a default value for the variable, which is optional.
+- `default` provides a default value for the variable, which is optional.

 Below is the example to use the input variable within your module or configuration: